cabalism/hpack-dhall/README.md

 # `hpack-dhall`

-Use hpack phrasing in dhall to write cabal files.
+Supercharge hpack with dhall to write cabal files.

 ## Installation